-Since the passing of the 2018 Farm Bill, hemp has been getting a lot of attention, and for all the right reasons.
+Since the passing of the 2018 Farm Bill, hemp has been getting a lot of attention for the right reasons.
 Virtually every part of hemp has something to offer, and it’s no surprise that everyone is trying to get their hands on this magic plant.

-If you’ve been following the news about hemp, chances are you know its many uses in construction, textiles, agriculture, and automobile industries.
+If you’ve been following the news about hemp, you know its many uses in the construction, textiles, agriculture, and automobile industries.
 But did you know that hemp seeds are superfoods with numerous health and nutritional benefits?
 Here’s everything you need to know.

 Nutritional Value of Industrial Hemp Seeds

 Dubbed “hemp hearts,” industrial hemp seeds have high nutritional value.
 And even though they contain small traces of CBD, they’re safe to consume without any mind-altering effects of recreational cannabis.

 Here’s what your body will get with each serving of these small, crunchy nuts: